 - Less heavy: Has a lower weight (by 111g or 31 percent) and is thus easier to take along.

 - Longer lasting: Gets more shots (370 versus 210) out of a single battery charge.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More affordable: Was introduced into a lower priced category (44 percent cheaper at launch).

 - More modern: Reflects 2 years and 10 months of technical progress since the G5X launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the G5X is the clear winner of the match-up (14 : 10 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the G5X emerges as the winner of the contest (13 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon G5 X and the Sony HX99 place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.